DanielSkaborn/OpenModular/README.md

 Virtual Modular Synth

 ##Licence and usage
+GNU GENERAL PUBLIC LICENSE Version 2 with some restrictions:
-Any kind of implementation utilizing the OpenModular core architectur should include OpenModular in the naming.
+1. Any kind of implementation utilizing/based on the OpenModular architectur should include OpenModular in the naming.
-For any commercial usage please contact the initiator of the architecture.
+2. For any commercial usage please contact the initiator of the architecture.